taylorhackbart/README-generator/sample.md

   ## Installation

-  To install necessary dependencies, run the following command: npm install
+  To install necessary dependencies, run the following command: d

   ## Usage

-  NA
+  d

   ## License

-    This project is licensed under the APACHE2.0 license.
+    This project is licensed under the MIT license.

   ## Contributing
-  Taylor Hackbart
+  d

   ## Tests